adaptiman/lab10/README.md

 ### 4.2 Docker Network
 Before we talk about the features Docker provides especially to deal with such scenarios, let's see if we can figure out a way to get around the problem.
 Hopefully this should give you an appreciation for the specific feature that we are going to study.

-Okay, so let's run `docker ps` and see what we have.
+Okay, so let's run `docker ps -a` and see what we have.
 ```
-$ docker ps
+$ docker ps -a
 CONTAINER ID        IMAGE                                                 COMMAND                  CREATED             STATUS                     PORTS                                            NAMES
+5409ac5c0ac1        adaptiman/foodtrucks-web                              "python ./app.py"        3 minutes ago       Exited (1) 2 minutes ago                                                    festive_lamarr
-862d697afd0f        docker.elastic.co/elasticsearch/elasticsearch:6.3.2   "/usr/local/bin/dock…"   14 minutes ago      Up 13 minutes       0.0.0.0:9200->9200/tcp, 0.0.0.0:9300->9300/tcp   es
+978dd333c12a        docker.elastic.co/elasticsearch/elasticsearch:6.3.2   "/usr/local/bin/dock…"   18 minutes ago      Up 17 minutes              0.0.0.0:9200->9200/tcp, 0.0.0.0:9300->9300/tcp   es
+adaptiman@DavidsDockerv4:~/lab10$

 $
 ```
-So we have one ES container running on `0.0.0.0:9200` port which we can directly access.
+So we have an `adaptiman/foodtrucks-web` container that is stopped.
+We also have one ES container running on `0.0.0.0:9200` port which we can directly access.
 If we can tell our Flask app to connect to this URL, it should be able to connect and talk to ES, right?
 Let's dig into our [Python code](flask-app/app.py#L8) and see how the connection details are defined.
 ```
 es = Elasticsearch(host='es')
 ```